These are among the questions we are asked most often, and this article is the most frequently read Bible FAQ on our

 Related articles: What Does the Bible Say About Salvation?, What Does the Bible Say About Forgiveness of Sins?

 The Bible's moral teachings are to help us live according to God's will.
 They are not intended to be used to condemn other people.
 We are never to take upon ourselves the task of judgment that belongs to God alone (Matthew 22:37-40, Hebrews 10:30, Romans 14:10-13, 1 Corinthians 4:5).
 Jesus told us to eliminate the sins in our own lives rather than passing judgment or looking down on others.
-For if we judge other people harshly, we will, in turn, be judged harshly:
+If we judge other people harshly, we will, in turn, be judged harshly:

 "Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 (NIV, Matthew 7:1-2)